opnfv/daisy/docs/release/installation/introduction.rst

 Abstract
 ========

-This document describes how to install the Danube release of OPNFV when using Daisy4nfv as a deployment tool covering it's limitations, dependencies and required resources.
+This document describes how to install the Euphrates release of OPNFV when using Daisy4nfv as a deployment tool covering it's limitations, dependencies and required resources.